-Country Paper (10 points): At the end of the class, each group will be asked to present an analysis of the current macroeconomic situation and performance in a country of their choice.
+Country Project (10 points): At the end of the class, each group will be asked to prepare an analysis of the current macroeconomic situation and performance in a country of their choice.
 Groups can choose to either do an in-class presentation, or hand in their analysis as a written assignment.
 A description of the assignment and the due date will be posted on Canvas.

-Take-home midterm and in-class final exam (20 points for the midterm, 30 for the final): An individual, take-home midterm, and an in-class final exam will cover the analytic content of the course.
-The midterm will cover the material in topics 1 through 4, and the final exam is cumulative.
-Since the final exam is cumulative, the midterm score will be dropped (and the final exam score substituted) if the final exam score is higher.
+Take-home midterm and in-class final exam (20 points for the midterm, 30 for the final): An individual, take-home midterm, and a final exam will cover the analytic content of the course.
+The midterm will cover the material in topics 1 through 4, and the final exam covers all topics.
+Since the final exam covers all topics, the midterm score will be dropped (and the final exam score substituted) if the final exam score is higher.
 The grades are 20 points for the midterm, 30 points for the final.
 The overall exam grade is given by the formula: